Farm-to-table: Fast-casual meets farm-to-table

 More recently restaurateurs have tried to democratize the farm-to-table movement by opening fast-casual restaurants that offer relatively affordable locally sourced food.
 Sweetgreen, a farm-to-table salad chain, has experienced exponential growth since opening in 2007 in Washington, D.C., and now has more than 60 locations across the United States.
 The salad bar chain started on the premise of sourcing food as locally as possible.
 The chain "works with more than 500 farmers" to limit the distance food travels across all their locations, requiring each region to build relationships with their local farm community.
 In New York, another fast casual concept, Dig Inn, has gained popularity with their "farm-to-counter" model.
 In 2016, Dig Inn announced they intend to buy and manage their own farm.
 While they do not plan to source all their food from their farm, it will be a place for education and to learn "exactly how things grow".
 Both of these restaurant concepts have received noteworthy funding, as investors gain more interest in food startups, particularly those connecting to the local food system.
 Consumer interest is high enough that Applebee's has even explored the farm-to-table concept.
 In summer 2014, the chain released a location-specific menu option: the Grilled Vidalia Onion Sirloin, in Georgia.
 It took six months to plan and was only available for a limited period.

 Criticism

-Despite the growth in the farm-to-table restaurants the movement has been met with some criticism.
+The farm-to-table trend has been met with some criticism.
 A Boston Globe critic argues it is a fad by millennials whose obsession with food resembled their parents' generational affinity for "music and drug of choice".
 The movement is also criticized for being relatively less affordable than other forms of food and dining.
 Others argue that the farm-to-table term is not fully understood by consumers.
 For example, foods advertised as farm-to-table are considered healthier regardless of actual nutritional content.